 Click on the + in front of "Tutorial".
 Then click on "task".
-You see three panels (see Figure 2).
+You see four panels (see Figure 3).
 The upper left one corresponds to the editor panel.
 The upper right one will display the R-output.
 The third one will display the content of the ".R" and ".Rout" files in your working directory.
+The last one is a tool to easily access the R help.